Kung-hen/MNIST-VGG19-and-Animal-ResNet50-Classifier/README.md

 **2.Usage:**

 1. Downloads whole repository.
+2. Download the pre-train model.
-2. Run the file and follow the steps .
+4. Run the `Main.py` and follow the steps .
-3. Automatically download the dataset.
-4. Save the model if you want.

 ## 1.VGG19-CIFAR10